GMO Background Information

 What’s the Big Deal With GMO Foods?

-The two biggest concerns of GMO foods involve human health and ecosystems.
-Although no link has been found between the consumption of GMO products and health issues, there have not been any long-term studies to make this conclusive.
-Many GMO foods lower the ability for antibiotics to do their job which would be unfortunate for someone that is recovering from injury or other health problems.
-Some studies on animals have found a correlation between genetically engineered corn and organ failure in rats as well as glyphosate-based herbicides and birth defects in frogs and chickens.
+The two first concern of GMO foods involves human health .
+Concerningly, many GMO foods lower the ability for antibiotics to do their job which would be harmful to someone that is recovering from an injury or other health problems.
+Furthermore, some studies on animals have found a correlation between genetically engineered corn and organ failure in rats as well as glyphosate-based herbicides and birth defects in frogs and chickens.
 Others raise concerns over toxicity, allergic reactions, immune health, and cholesterol.
+In accordance to this, it’s not a reach to suggest that humans would also be negatively affected by GMOs products and ingredients.

+Humans have been a huge menace to ecosystems around the world for a long time and the advent of GMOs.
 The potential for disruption in a natural ecosystem is another risk with the use of GMO crops.
-The crops can essentially turn into oversized weeds and become a menace to a region such as was the case of the genetically engineered eucalyptus trees in the southern United States.
+Crops can essentially turn into oversized weeds and become a menace to a region such as the case of the genetically engineered eucalyptus trees in the southern United States.
 Additionally, crops that are engineered to produce viruses could inadvertently spawn new and more dangerous viruses into the area.

 If You Want Non-GMO Bread Mixes Then Chebe is Right For You